bens4lsu/theskinny-publish/Content/blog2/the-regal-beagle-jinx.md

 Hopefully, the end of the school year takes with it the Regal Beagle LSU Jinx.

-<span class="spanEndPreview">&nbsp;</span><br /><br />If you aren't up to speed, last summer, we built an outdoor grill and patio with a cement bar and some aluminum bar stools.
+If you aren't up to speed, last summer, we built an outdoor grill and patio with a cement bar and some aluminum bar stools.
 Its rigged with some rudimentary luxuries like fans and a built in beer cooler.
 One of the last additions was a TV, mounted up high.
 It is the perfect place to watch a game.

 Unfortunately, LSU is oh-for when someone watches them play out there.
 And unlike the good luck talisman (my old hat), it seems to apply across sports.
 A quick rundown: